hoangduytran/blender-manual/manual/modeling/geometry_nodes/geometry/operations/split_to_instances.rst

    :align: right
    :alt: Split to Instance node.

-The *Split to Instances* node splits up geometry elements into :doc:`/modeling/geometry_nodes/instances`, based on a Group ID.
+Splits a selection of geometry elements (such as faces) into groups, then turns each group into an :doc:`instance </modeling/geometry_nodes/instances>`.

 Inputs